bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 #### Approve

-Approving a PR means that you have confidence in that the code works, and does what the PR claims.
-Either by testing it or from previous domain knowledge.
+Approving a PR means that you have confidence in that the code works, and that does what the PR claims.
+This can be based on testing the change or on previous domain knowledge.

 - You have read and understood the all code changes in the PR.
 - You have verified that the linked Jira issue description matches the changes made in the PR.